yuxuantaoisak/unit_3/Project/README.md

 1. Provides a way to create the item
-2. Provides a MONEY TRACKER
+2. Provides a money tracker
 3. Provides an inventory
 4. Provides different access for the company owner and other employees
-5. Provides customization function for customers to change the design
+5. Provides customization function for customers to change the design according to their likings